tcotte/AI_Frameworks/README.md

 ### Results

-Thanks to the engine rent to Google Cloud we achieve this performances :
+Thanks to the Google Cloud engine we achieve these performances :
 - Loss on public train set : 0.368
-- Accuracy on validation public set (10% of train set) : 0.874
+- Accuracy on validation set (10% of train set) : 0.874
 - **f1 score on public test set : 0.799**
-- **f1 score on public test set : 0.805** (without post processing improvements)
+- **f1 score on private test set : 0.805** (without post processing improvements)

 Learn and predict spend time :
 - Learning time (for 2 epochs with batch size of 16) : 02:54
 - Prediction time (for the validation public set) : 00:02

 ## What do I have to install to be able to reproduce the code?
+---
 To be able to reproduce the code, you have to :
 - Install Google Cloud SDK if you want to run this code on Google Cloud Platform.
 - Install NVIDIA drivers in order to use the NVIDIA GPUS.